Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 1.md

 -   LocalToWorld
     -   Required
-    -   Added by Unity during conversion
+    -   Added by Unity during baking
 -   BoneOwningSkeletonReference
     -   Optional
     -   References the *exposed skeleton* entity
-    -   Added during conversion (and initialized)
+    -   Added during baking (and initialized)
     -   Modified by Kinemation during sync if present
 -   BoneIndex
     -   Optional
     -   The bone’s index in the `BoneReference` buffer
-    -   Added during conversion (and initialized)
+    -   Added during baking (and initialized)
     -   Modified by Kinemation during sync if present

 Similar to `BoneReference`, you usually only want to read